-Integrity is one of our core values and is central to what we stand for.
-Operating as an ethical company is fundamental to how we build trust with all our stakeholders.
+Operating as an ethical company is fundamental to how we build trust and what we stand for.

 Our Code of Conduct (Code) guides our approach to ethical issues and our commitment to complying with relevant local and international regulations and policies.
 The Code details Hershey’s approach to anti-corruption, antitrust and whistleblower protection, and is published in 10 languages.
 Training on the Code is held biannually, with certification taking place in years where no training takes place.
 We also regularly review our position and processes to align with the changing regulatory landscape.